JYOTHY-DAS/Tour-de-France-analysis-Alteryx/README.md

 ## 📎 How to Use

-1. Open `Tour_de_France.yxmd` in Alteryx Designer
+1. Open `Tour_de_France.yxmd` in Alteryx Designer.
-2. Ensure the Input files are in the correct path (modify if needed)
+2. Ensure the input files from the `Input/` folder are correctly referenced in the workflow (update paths if needed).
-3. Run the workflow
+3. Choose an output folder on your system (update the Output Data tools accordingly).
-4. Check outputs and insights in the `Output/` folder
+4. Run the workflow.
+5. Review the results in your designated output folder.

 ## 📜 License